ngys9919/replit-voting-ranking/replit.md

 This is an SEO Meta Tag Analyzer web application that allows users to analyze and validate SEO meta tags for any website URL.
 The application fetches a webpage, extracts meta tags, validates them against SEO best practices, and provides visual previews of how the page appears in Google search results, Facebook shares, and Twitter cards.
 It provides character count analysis, status indicators (optimal/warning/missing), and actionable recommendations for improving SEO.

+The app features a comprehensive SEO Performance Dashboard that displays an overall SEO score via a doughnut chart, percentage scoring, performance descriptors (Excellent/Good/Fair/Needs Improvement/Poor), and KPI metrics showing the count of Passed Checks, Warnings, and Failed Checks.

 ## User Preferences

 Preferred communication style: Simple, everyday language.